Status: 14 January 2021

-Can exams in the 2020 Fall Semester be held on site again?
+Will exams in the 2020 Fall Semester be held on site or digitally?

 Exams in the 2020 Fall Semester can take place either online or on site.
 However, it must in principle be possible for students as well as instructors to take part in the official assessments regardless of their specific risk factors or place of residence.
 Assessments of practical skills are an exception and may be held on site in compliance with the relevant protective measures that were previously defined for the practical/clinical course.